Personality and History

 Spring 2006: Left the "Chass" pen with chick #520 on March 27.
 She has never found her way back to Wisconsin on spring migration, but she now wears a PTT for tracking.
 On March 29-30, she and year-old #520 were still together in Tennessee, right on track for Wisconsin.
 But then came trouble.
 See what happened, and how #309 got back from New York to Wisconsin:

 In Florida, #309 and male #407 left "Chass" on Dec.
 20 and moved around a bit, mainly to Pasco County and Hernando County.
-They sometimes were quite close to houses (and that means people).
+They sometimes were quite close to houses (and that means people—not a good place for cranes).
 They landed briefly back at the Chass pen site on January 12, but then went back to Hernando County.
 They were often with #520 and sandhill cranes, and even with two of the year's Direct Autumn Release (DAR) chicks on Jan.
 12.

 Spring 2007: Began migration from Alachua County, FL on March 19 (with male #407).
 PTT readings indicated that the pair separated March 23 or 24 in Indiana.
 He went back to Wisconsin, but she didn't!
 She went to Michigan, New York, Ontario, and back to New York, her favorite state.
 (Her record of NOT finding her way back to Wisconsin on spring migration seems to be holding!)